 3. Blue and Rust Doberman

-The blue and rust Doberman is truly a strikingly beautiful sight to see.
-Though not as common as their black and rust counterpart, they are highly sought after.
+The blue and rust Doberman is truly a beautiful sight to see.
+Though not as common as their black and rust counterpart, they are definitely highly sought after.

 The reason for the “blue” color is because they’ve inherited copies of the dilute recessive gene.
 Blue and rust Dobermans also have the genes for a black and rust Doberman.
 However, when you dilute black, you get this blue-ish gray color.